-Many decisions are made day-to-day by the Council's Executive, which are scrutinised by the Council's Overview and Scrutiny Committees.
+Many decisions are made day-to-day by the Council's Cabinet, which are scrutinised by the Council's Overview and Scrutiny Committees.

 However, all the Councillors meet together as the Council and decide the Council's overall policies and set the budget each year.
-At Council meetings, the minutes of the Executive are received for information, and there is the opportunity to debate and decide on any recommendations made by the committees on matters where they do not have powers delegated to them.
+At Council meetings, the minutes of the Cabinet are received for information, and there is the opportunity to debate and decide on any recommendations made by the committees on matters where they do not have powers delegated to them.

 The Council also has a Standards Committee which was established to promote and maintain high standards of conduct by all Councillors.

 The Council meetings are held at the Town Hall, Royal Leamington Spa.
 Meetings are live streamed and you can watch it live on our YouTube channel.